keith-ratcliffe/cloud-basher/_docs-latest/ingest/overview.md

 ## MapReduce API

-To load data into Accumulo, DataWave Ingest provides an API that utilizes MapReduce as its basis.
+To load data into its Accumulo [tables](../getting-started/data-model), DataWave provides an API that utilizes MapReduce as its basis.
 This framework is highly scalable and is designed to support extensive customization through [configuration](configuration) alone.
 For example, DataWave can be configured to ingest arbitrarily-defined data schemas with no software development required, provided that the ingested schemas are encoded in common file formats such as CSV, JSON, etc.

 DataWave Ingest can also be extended to accept *new* file formats with minimal software development.
 Typically, this is accomplished by extending one or more base classes within the [API](development) and by implementing familiar Hadoop MapReduce abstractions such as *InputFormat* and *RecordReader*.

 Within this framework, distributed *map* tasks perform the work of transforming your raw data objects into [Accumulo key/value pairs][acc_data_model].
-These are created in accordance with the DataWave [data model](../getting-started/data-model) and as prescribed by any user-supplied configuration.
+These are created in accordance with the DataWave data model and as prescribed by any user-supplied configuration.

 ## Live Ingest